Mortirolo Pass: A Five-Star Road Through the Italian Alps

 How long is Mortirolo Pass?

-Tucked away on the northern part of the country, the pass is 23.7 km (14.72 miles) long running from Mazzo di Valtellina (Province of Sondrio) to Monno (Province of Brescia).
+Tucked away in the northern part of the country, the pass is 23.7 km (14.72 miles) long running from Mazzo di Valtellina (Province of Sondrio) to Monno (Province of Brescia).

 How hard is Mortirolo Pass?

-Time Commitment: How Long to Navigate Mortirolo Pass?
+How Long does it take to drive Mortirolo Pass?

 To drive the road without stopping will take most people between 50 and 65 minutes.
 The drive offers sweeping views.
 A monument to Marco Pantani was erected in 2006 in Piaz de l’Acqua, 8km from the summit.
 Pantani is portrayed attacking, his hands in a low grip on the handlebars, looking back at his defeated opponents.